liferay/liferay-docs/discover/portal/articles-dxp/190-managing-users/11-auditing-users/00-auditing-users-intro.markdown

 # Auditing Users [](id=auditing-users)

 You've just finished lunch and are ready to get back to work.
-You have a site in
-@product@ you use to manage your project, and before you left, you were about to create a folder in your Documents and Media library for sharing some requirements documentation.
+You have a Site you use to manage your project and before you left, you were about to create a folder in your Documents and Media library for sharing some requirements documentation.
 Sitting down at your desk, you navigate to the repository and attempt to create the folder.

-*You do not have permission to perform this action*, the portal helpfully tells you.
+*You do not have permission to perform this action*, @product@ helpfully tells you.

 "*What?*" you blurt in surprise.
 "This is *my* project!"